drdaemos/xc5-docs/en/migration_guides/migration_from_x-cart_4_to_x-cart_5.md

 ### Step 2a.
 Migrating data by yourself

-In this case, export data from X-Cart 4 and adjust it according to {% link "X-Cart 5 import format" ref_Mytt4VEG %}, then import it into X-Cart 5.
+In this case, export data from X-Cart 4 and adjust it according to [X-Cart 5 import format](http://kb.x-cart.com/display/XDD/Import-Export), then import it into X-Cart 5.

 In order to help with this task, we designed a special script that generates product CSV in X-Cart 5 format right from X-Cart 4 database.
 To use this script, you should